 Preheat oven to 450 degrees Fahrenheit, and if you've got a baking stone please preheat it as well.
 On an oiled piece of parchment paper, press dough out into a squarish shape.
 Spread the ricotta across the dough (my offset spatula worked well, especially as the ricotta was room temperature).
 Add the broccoli rabe and mushroom mixture evenly across the dough.
 Top with sausage and cheese.
 Add a few grinds of pepper and Italian spices across the pie.
 Bake for 5-8 minutes on baking stone or cookie sheet.
 Remove the parchment paper (shaking works well) and bake an additional 3-5 minutes directly on the baking stone or sheet until the cheese is browned and bubbly.
 Cool on a wire rack, then slice and serve.
 Enjoy!

-This post is linked up with the Farm Girl Friday Blog Fest at Let This Mind Be In You, What's In The Box at In Her Chucks, and the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty.
+This post is linked up with the Farm Girl Friday Blog Fest at Let This Mind Be In You, What's In The Box at In Her Chucks, Food on Friday, and the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty.